 Anyone who plays a key role in asset management should be able to go on holiday, fall ill or resign, and the process can still continue.
 It’s a mistake to rely on one individual and their spreadsheet – to have that single person dependency - when it comes to asset management, because most organisations have an obligation to provide reliable information on demand to their various stakeholders.

 Not only that, but people's time is being wasted trying to decrypt a spreadsheet, and recover data and information, when they should be focusing on more high-value tasks.

-There is also the security exposure of individuals emailing spreadsheets around an organization.
+There is also the security exposure of individuals emailing spreadsheets around an organisation.
 This can lead to the inadvertent release of sensitive data to outside recipients.
-Not only that, but configuration control becomes an issue when spreadsheets are emailed around an organization.
+Not only that, but configuration control becomes an issue when spreadsheets are emailed around an organisation.
 What happens then is multiple versions of the spreadsheet are created, with no configuration control.